Saturday, 17 May 2025

 Back to the top

-Here are the results, which were announced in a random order before 22:00 BST.
-Any use of "tonight" still means Tuesday 7 May 2024.
+Here are the results, which were announced in a random order before 22:XX BST.
+Any use of "tonight" still means Tuesday 13 May 2025.

 Bold entries represent the actual qualifiers that match my “Definitely want to qualify” preferences, and italic entries represent the ones that match my “Wouldn't mind qualifying” preferences.

-So that means six of my eight “Definitely want to qualify” countries’ songs went through.
+Altogether six of my eight “Definitely want to qualify” songs qualified.
 Not bad I suppose.
-The only ones which didn’t qualify were Azerbaijan and Australia.
+The only ones which didn’t qualify were Slovenia and Belgium.
+To be fair, I managed to also get three of my five “Wouldn't mind qualifying” songs to top up.
+I guess I can’t grumble at that.
 At the end of the day, I cannot expect to have all the songs I want in the final.

 Anyway, no matter how I personally feel about which countries' songs went thorough and which ones didn't, all the artists who performed tonight deserve equal respect.
 Congratulations to the ten countries which qualified to the final, and commiserations to the five which failed to reach the final.
 So, that means sixteen finalists are now confirmed and five countries have been eliminated.
 Another sixteen countries will battle it out for the ten remaining places on Thursday evening.